KahWee - Web Development, AI Tools & Tech Trends

 Despite Vite's advantages, Webpack remains a strong choice in certain scenarios:

-• Legacy Browser Support: For projects requiring support for older browsers like IE11, Webpack's ecosystem offers more robust compatibility options.
+• Legacy Browser Support: For projects requiring support for older browsers like IE11, Webpack's ecosystem offers more compatibility options.

 • Complex Enterprise Applications: Large applications with specialized bundling requirements may benefit from Webpack's flexibility.